unplugandplay/Kucoin/README.md

 # KuCoin REST Client in Ruby

-This gem provides a REST client to interface with [KuCoin's v2 API] (https://docs.kucoin.com).
+This gem provides a REST client to interface with [KuCoin's v2 API](https://docs.kucoin.com).

 The webservice client hasn't been implemented yet but will be implemented eventually (pull requests are more than welcome!)